tenderribs/treedet/treedet_ros/scripts/README.md

 ## `map_to_map_o3d.py`

 The `open3d_slam_ros` mapping software produces a map in the map_o3d frame.
 The map_o3d and range_sensor_o3d (a.k.a.
 PandarQT of the lidar) origins coincide.
 This should probably be the same case for the compslam package that was used to create the rosbags.
 Yet for some reason there is a translation and some yaw between the two produced maps.
-Whatever.
-You can calculate the homogenous transformation matrix with the following script.
+This script calculates the static transformation between the two coordinate frames.

-With the ICP output you can update the transformation matrix in `eval_detected_trees.py`.
+With the ICP output you can update the transformation matrix in `pcl.py`.

 ```bash
 rosbag play <whatever rosbag was used to generate map with o3d>